cost of netsuite implementation scalenorth pricing calculator

 • Go-live and hypercare stabilize operations immediately after launch.

-A practical planning approach is to use the 1% operating budget guidelines as a starting benchmark, then validate it against your actual scope and timeline.
+A practical planning approach is to use the 1% operating budget guideline as a starting benchmark, then validate it against your actual scope and timeline.
 This helps ensure your budget allocation matches your long-term goals and workflows.

 Typical Cost Ranges (What “Average Cost of NetSuite” Really Means)